LSeu-Open/AIEnhancedWork/README.md

 > [!Tip]
 > Follow our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)** to deploy LLMs locally using Ollama and Page Assist for secure, privacy-focused language processing.
 >
-> Running models locally gives you **complete control over your data**, ensuring both its **security and privacy.** This means your information isn't shared with external servers or third parties, **safeguarding it from potential breaches or misuse.**
+> Need help choosing ?
+Our [extended model comparison guide](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md#find-the-model-that-is-right-for-you) **provides broader coverage than our main overview**.

 > [!NOTE]
 > This overview **focuses on base and instruction-tuned models to maintain clarity**. **Fine-tuned variants**, while numerous and continuously evolving, **are not included in this comparison.**
 >
 > See [Fine-tuned Models section](#finetuned-llms) below for specialized implementations.

-> [!IMPORTANT]
-> Need help choosing?
-Our [extended model comparison guide](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md#find-the-model-that-is-right-for-you) **provides broader coverage than our main overview, featuring detailed performance metrics and comprehensive model comparisons.**

 ## Generalist LLMs